irmen/prog8/docs/source/programming.rst

 .. note::
     To avoid slow and complex assembly code generation, Prog8 currently enforces some limits on what you can index the array with.  *It is not possible to use an arbitrary expression/calculation as an index value*.
-    You can use a numerical constant value or a single variable as an index value.
+    You can use a numerical constant value or a single variable as an index value, and simple expressions such as "i+1"  or "i*2".
+If you need more complex indexing expressions, the compiler refuses the statement and will suggest to use a temporary indexer variable instead.

 You can split an array initializer list over several lines if you want.